blackberry/UBCIS/README.md

 }
 ```

+By default UBCIS will pull images from Docker Hub.
 If connecting to a private registry you will need to fill the `auths` object similar to how the credentials are specified in Docker credentials [store](https://docs.docker.com/engine/reference/commandline/login/):

 ```
     "auths": {